JusticeRage/FFM/README.md

 FFM.
 Feel free to open issues not only for bugs, but also if you're trying to do something and can't figure out how; this way I'll be able to improve the documentation for everyone.

+### To Do
+- Directory download module
+- Single file encryption module

 ### Contact
 [![](https://manalyzer.org/static/mail.png)](justicerage@manalyzer[.]org)
 [![](https://manalyzer.org/static/twitter.png)](https://twitter.com/JusticeRage)